journeyhorizon/coding-convention-and-guidelines/Stripo-Guideline.md

 ### Customer Support

 Got a problem?
-Professionals on our customer support team will help you out.
+Professionals on Stripo's customer support team will help you out.
 Connect them via chat, email, and over the phone.
 Mon-Fri, 8AM-12AM, UTC+2.
 [Read more](https://support.stripo.email/en)

+If we have any problems or question, ask them.
+They are the team who understand most about Stripo

 ### Brand Guidelines